kblomqvist/gitinstall-phpunit/README.md

 # Install [PHPUnit](https://github.com/sebastianbergmann/phpunit/) as a Git checkout (without :pear:)

-If you follow the instructions below, the installation happens locally and there's no need for root access.
-The `~/local/phpunit` will be your installation directory.
+The installation happens locally and there's no need for root access.

+The `~/local/phpunit` will be your installation directory, if you follow the instructions below step by step.

 ### Step 1.
 Decide the installation directory